 Even though society has become so advanced in many parts of the world, some of our advancements have made important nutrients and minerals less available to us due to the way modern technology has altered many natural processes.
 For example:

 As previously addressed, skin problems like acne are often the result of other, deeper-lying problems that your body is facing.
-Magnesium helps to quell a lot of that.
+Magnesium helps to solve a lot of these issues.

-But magnesium can activate enzymes that help your body to properly break down food.
-It also helps your body to have proper bowel movements that aren’t slow and sluggish, so you can eliminate the toxins from your system regularly and properly.
+Magnesium also helps your body to have proper bowel movements that aren’t slow and sluggish, so you can eliminate the toxins from your system regularly.
 This helps your good gut flora as it won’t get bogged down and overwhelmed by the excess toxins just lying around in your system waiting to be eliminated.

-In other words, magnesium helps your digestive system work properly, allowing your muscles to contract and relax so they can pass on waste the way they’re supposed to.
-After all, eliminating waste by going to the bathroom is absolutely crucial to proper gut health, as it is part of your body’s system of getting rid of the bad, unwanted things in your system.
+In other words, magnesium helps your digestive system work properly, allowing your muscles to contract and relax so they can pass on waste in the way they’re supposed to. 🧻 After all, eliminating waste by going to the bathroom is absolutely crucial to proper gut health, as it is part of your body’s way of getting rid of the bad, unwanted things in your system.

-When your gut is healthy, your chances of having healthy skin is highly increased.
+When your gut is healthy, your chances of having healthy skin are highly increased.